Ovid/git-workflow/README.md

 default branch.

 The examples below assume the files in the `bin/` directory are in your path.
-If they are not in yoru path, you have to type the commands explicitly:
+If they are not in your path, you have to type the commands explicitly:

     bin/git-hub 5738   # don't use if you don't use github bin/git-refresh